Outreach sprawls to forty sequences fast.

 Paying for Outreach seats while reps still work out of their inbox

-The most common Outreach failure is not a technical one.
-Teams go live with a handful of sequences copied from a sales playbook PDF, no persona or territory logic applied, no A/B testing discipline, and no governance over who can create new sequences.
-Within sixty days you have forty-plus sequences in the library, no one knows which ones are active, reply rates are invisible in the CRM, and reps have quietly reverted to sending one-off emails because the tool feels like extra work.
+The most common Outreach failure is not technical.
+Teams go live with a handful of sequences copied from a playbook PDF, no persona or territory logic, no A/B testing discipline, and no governance over who creates sequences.
+Within sixty days you have forty-plus sequences, no one knows which are active, reply rates are invisible in the CRM, and reps have quietly reverted to one-off emails because the tool feels like extra work.
 Outreach's Sequence Analytics, Persona framework, and CRM sync are genuinely useful - but only when the underlying architecture is intentional.
 Without it, you are paying for capability you cannot see.

 What we build inside your Outreach instance